switchboard-xyz/switchboard-documentation/docs/about/switchboard.md

 ## About Switchboard

 Switchboard is a community-driven, decentralized oracle network built on Solana that allows anyone to publish on-chain data for smart contract developers to reliably build upon.
-Switchboard is a community governed protocol — if additional on-chain data is needed, you will be able to publish it yourselves after reading through these docs.
+Switchboard is a community governed protocol — if additional on-chain data is needed, you will be able to publish it yourself after reading through these docs.

 Solana was chosen for its sub-second transaction speed, allowing faster refresh rates of on-chain data to help support it’s thriving developer ecosystem.
 Developing an oracle solution in this high-availability environment poses its own set of challenges that the Switchboard team is excited to solve!